schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 ## Updates

+- September 1, 2026 - List the removal of Evan Phoenix `evanphx` in the same format as the other GitHub changes and place it in the correct timeline sequence.
+Add a paragraph of context to the removal.
 - March 31, 2026 16:33 UTC - Typo fix: Samuel's name was spelled incorrectly.
 It is now corrected to "Samuel Giddins."